How to collect a packet capture from a container and move it to your local machine.

 • -W 4

-• This value of 4 means tcpdump will create a maximum of 4 files with the size value of -C, which is 256mb in this example.
-That means with these args the tcpdump will only capture 1GB of data spread over 4 files number 0,1,2,3.
-When file 3 reaches 256MB tcpdump will truncate file 0 and continue capturing new data to file 0.
+• This value of 4 means tcpdump will create a maximum of 4 files with the size value of -C, which is 256MB in this example.
+With these command arguments, the tcpdump will only capture 1GB of data spread over 4 files numbered 0,1,2,3.
+When file 3 reaches 256MB, tcpdump will truncate file 0 and continue capturing new data to file 0.
 This is called a rolling tcpdump.
 Using -C and -W protects the system from running out of disk space during large captures.

 tcpdump: data link type LINUX_SLL2